haarer/haarer.github.io/_posts/2018-01-21-c++-template-based-hardware-access-vs-classic-approach.md

 ```

-The code and a Makefile is in the examples subdirectory of my [toolchain project](http://github.com/haarer/toolchain68k).
+The code and a Makefile is in the examples/avr-cpp-example subdirectory of my [toolchain project](http://github.com/haarer/toolchain68k).